openseattle/seattlespeeds/README.md

 Broadband Comparison Tool for Seattle

 ## Getting Started
-Have Node and NPM installed on your computer.
+These instructions assume that [Node.js and npm](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm) are installed on the dev machine.

 From the command line
 - `git clone` the repo: https://github.com/codeforseattle/seanetmap.git